jperalta1989/nofraud_connect/README.md

 This function is only involved in creating new NoFraud transaction records during checkout (`\NoFraud\Connect\Observer\SalesOrderPaymentPlaceEnd`).

-The full object model this function can build resembles the following (not all values are always present, and keys with empty non-numeric values are removed).
+The full object model this function can build resembles the below example (not all values are always present, and keys with empty non-numeric values are removed).
 The full model accepted by the NoFraud API is [described here](https://portal.nofraud.com/pages/developer-documentation#1.4).

 ```